Hasodikis/Lenovo-Ideapad-s540-14IWL---Hackintosh/README.md

-# This is about an installation of Mac Os X on a Lenovo Ideapad s540-14IWL.
+# This is about an installation of Mac Os X (Catalina with Clover and BigSur with OpenCore) on a Lenovo Ideapad s540-14IWL.
 The specs of the machine are as follows:
 (CPU) Intel Core i5-8265U
 IPS Panel 14 "